nirryde/nirryde.github.io/_posts/2020-10-04-A Test for Independence you Probably Never Heard of.md

 A Property of the G-Test: Table Decomposition
 ---------------------------------------------

 For me, the $$G$$ test was one of the interesting topics in the CTA course, mainly due to a proof I constructed for a property related to grouping levels in a contingency.
-The property is that when grouping levels of a variable, the $$G$$ statistic of the new contingency table is smaller than of the original table thus the null is more likely.
+The property is that when grouping levels of a variable, the $$G$$ statistic of the new contingency table is smaller than the original table thus the null hypothesis is more likely.
 Another way to view the theorem is that the G-statistic is additive which allows conduction of an experiment compounded from sub-experiments were the sum of G-statistics of all sub-experiments equals to the G-statistic of the grand experiment.
-It should be noted that this property does not hold for the $$\chi^2$$ statistic. \
+It should be noted that this property does not hold for the $$\chi^2$$ statistic.
 Let $$M_0$$ denote a contingency table of dimension $$I \times J$$.
 Now, let $$M_1$$ be the $$(I-1) \times J$$ contingency table obtained by merging the first two rows of $$M_0$$.
 In other words, the first row in $$M_1$$ is the sum of the first two rows in $$M_0$$.
 The remaining of the $$I-2$$ rows in $$M_1$$ are equal to the last $$I-2$$ rows in $$M_0$$.
 We denote $$G_k$$ as the $$G$$ statistic of $$M_k$$.

 **Theorem:** Using the definitions above: $$G_0 \geq G_1$$ and $$G_0=G_1$$ whenever the first two rows of $$M_0$$ are linearly dependent. \